-• Fill fuel tank to bottom of filler neck.
+Fill fuel tank to bottom of filler neck.
 Do not overfill.
-Use fresh, clean, regular unleaded gasoline with a minimum of 87 octane.
-(Use of leaded gasoline will increase carbon and lead oxide deposits and reduce valve life).
+Use fresh, clean, regular gasoline with a minimum of 87 octane.
 Do not mix oil with gasoline.
-Purchase fuel in quantities that can be used within 30 days to assure fuel freshness.
+Purchase fuel in quantities that can be used within 30 days to ensure fuel freshness.